 Professor John Finch

-- Head of School (Management)
+- Professor of Marketing (Management)

 John joined the Adam Smith Business School in October 2012 as Marketing Professor.
 Previously he was Marketing Professor at the University of Strathclyde, where latterly he was also Vice Dean (Knowledge Exchange) for Strathclyde Business School.
 John began his academic career as Lecturer in Economics at the University of Aberdeen, having completed his PhD at Lancaster University Management School.
 John’s research interests are in Market Studies, which is the application of actor network theory, science and technology studies and ethnography to understanding the interactions of markets and their broadly economic exchanges.

 John is a member of the Marketing research cluster.

 Areas of expertise: